facebook/react/docs/docs/getting-started.md

 ## Want CommonJS?

+The community is contributing with boilerplates that will help you get going with your React development workflow.
+Here are some examples:

+- [react-app-boilerplate](https://github.com/christianalfoni/react-app-boilerplate) @ christianalfoni.
+Browserify workflow with automatic JSX transformation, dependency handling for fast builds and jasmine test environment.

-If you want to use React with [browserify](http://browserify.org/), [webpack](http://webpack.github.io/), or another CommonJS-compatible module system, just use the [`react` npm package](https://www.npmjs.org/package/react).
-In addition, the `jsx` build tool can be integrated into most packaging systems (not just CommonJS) quite easily.
+In general you can use React with [browserify](http://browserify.org/), [webpack](http://webpack.github.io/), or another CommonJS-compatible module system.
+Use the [`react` npm package](https://www.npmjs.org/package/react).
+In addition, the `jsx` build tool can be integrated into most packaging systems (not just CommonJS).

 ## Next Steps